Installing the program#

 $ cd ../..

-$ cd veloxchem
+$ cd VeloxChem

 $ export SKBUILD_CONFIGURE_OPTIONS="-DVLX_LA_VENDOR=Cray -DCMAKE_CXX_COMPILER=CC"

-$ export CMAKE_PREFIX_PATH=/path/to/your/libxc/:$CMAKE_PREFIX_PATH
+$ export CMAKE_PREFIX_PATH=/path/to/your/libxc:$CMAKE_PREFIX_PATH

-$ python3 -m pip install .
+$ python3 -m pip install --no-build-isolation -v .

-Installing on Debian-based Linux#
+Installing on Ubuntu#

-$ sudo apt-get update
+$ sudo apt update

 • Create and activate a virtual enviroment